GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
+> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
 >
-> ~ *Donald Knuth*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts